 Shibuya Oiran Warm-Up Bar

-Oiran used to be top-level courtesans who were so powerful that they even influenced the government.
-Shibuya Oiran is a bar and restaurant which takes Oiran as its theme with a red and pink interior.
-The first floor offers a standing bar with a few tables where you can mingle with locals and the second floor is a restaurant where you can relax in a casual environment with bench seats with a clear view of the DJ booth.
+Shibuya Oiran Warm-up Bar is nestled in the side streets of Dogenzaka in Shibuya, only minutes away from the station.
+The term "Oiran" refers to elite courtesans from the Edo period.
+They were highly skilled in traditional arts and could play a variety of musical instruments.
+Resembling its adorned name, Shibuya Oiran embraces the Oiran theme with a colorful red and pink interior.
+The first floor offers a standing bar with a few tables where you can mingle with locals and the second floor resembles a restaurant that can accommodate groups in a casual environment with bench seats with a clear view of the DJ booth.

 - Address 2-22-6 Dogenzaka, Shibuya, Tokyo 150-0043

 Rock no Cocoro – Rock is where the Heart is!

 Rock no Cocoro literally translates to "Heart of Rock."
 True to its name, the bar is a hangout spot for many rock music enthusiasts and sometimes even the artists themselves.
 The venue is located in Udagawacho in Shibuya, one of Japan's busiest retail districts, making it the perfect place to grab a drink after a long day of shopping.

 The bar offers food and drinks at a reasonable price with cocktails starting at 700 yen.
 If you get hungry, Rock No Cocoro has you covered with hearty food options such as fried chicken, croquettes, and even french toast.
 The bar is also open until sunrise, so put on your favorite band t-shirt and get ready to rock'n'roll all night long!

 - Address 〒150-0042 Tōkyō-to, Shibuya-ku, Udagawachō, 10-1 3F

 Two Dogs Taproom – Great Selection of Beer